Frequently Asked Questions About Financial Aid

 - If you drop before the first day of classes all financial aid will be cancelled.

-- If you drop a class within the first three days of the term all of your financial aid will be cancelled.
+- If you drop a class within the first

-- If you withdraw from ALL classes after the 4th day, your financial aid will be recalculated (refigured) based on the actual number of days attended.
-You may owe money if your new award is less than the amount of any institutional charges.
-If you have received a refund check may also owe back the refund amount.
+4th5th day, your financial aid will be recalculated based on the actual number of days attended.
+If you have received a refund check, you may also owe back the refund amount, as well as any bookstore charges.

 IMPORTANT – You are encouraged to contact the Financial Aid Office before you drop or withdraw from your classes so you can be advised on how the drop/withdrawal will affect your financial aid standing.